-Ruth Ness begins her first season as head coach of the women's lacrosse team as the program will begin his first season of competition as a varsity sport in the Spring of 2015.
+Ruth Ness is in her second season as head coach of the women's lacrosse team a program that begin its first season of competition as a varsity sport in the Spring of 2015.

-The Bears women's lacrosse program is being elevated from club status and will compete at the Division III level in the New England Women's and Men's Athletic Conference (NEWMAC).
+The Bears women's lacrosse program was elevated from club status and competes at the Division III level in the New England Women's and Men's Athletic Conference (NEWMAC).

-Ness had been an assistant coach at Bowdoin College for the past two seasons.
+Ness had been an assistant coach at Bowdoin College for the past two seasons before taking over at the Coast Guard Academy.
 The Polar Bears posted a record of 23-11 in those two seasons and advanced all the way to the Elite 8 in the 2013 NCAA Division III tournament.

 Prior to her time at Elms, Ness had assistant coaching stints at Smith, Messiah and at the University of New England.

 From 2005-2007, she was a school coaching officer at Marlborough College in Marlborough, England.
 There she coached the women's lacrosse, field hockey and track & field teams and served as a teacher in the physical education program.